 Download or Print this made from scratch Chocolate Pound Cake recipe below.

-Our made from scratch Chocolate Fudge Recipe is HERE.
+Glaze this cake with our made from scratch Chocolate Fudge Recipe is HERE.

 - ½ Cup Shortening